Wang Chien-shien

 Wang Chien-shien (王建煊 (Wáng Jiànxuān); born 7 August 1938) is a Taiwanese politician who is the founder of the New Party.
 He was finance minister of the Republic of China from 1990 to 1992 and is the chairman of the Chinese Management Association (CMA) (since 1990).
 Wang was the President of the Control Yuan from August 2008 to August 2014.

 Early life and education

 Wang was born in Hefei, Anhui, in China on 7 August 1938.
-He grew up in Taipei and received a bachelor's degree from National Cheng Kung University in 1961 and a master's degree from the university in 1965.
+He grew up in Taipei and earned a Bachelor of Science (B.S.) in accounting and statistics from National Cheng Kung University in 1961 and a master's degree from the university in 1965.

 Political career

 Wang was popular in the 1990s for his clean reputation and, in 1993, split with the Kuomintang to help found the New Party.
 He and Jaw Shaw-kong won the most votes in the 1992 Taiwanese legislative election.
 In 1998, Wang joined the election for the Mayor of Taipei under New Party.
 However, he lost to Ma Ying-jeou of the Kuomintang.